danielelozzi/SPEED-CV/README.md

     * **`statistiche_per_classe.csv`**: Summarizes statistics aggregated by object class (e.g., 'person', 'car').
 Includes metrics like normalized fixation count (fixations on an object / total times the object was detected) and the mean pupil diameter during those fixations for each event.
     * **`statistiche_per_istanza.csv`**: Provides the same statistics but for each unique instance of an object (e.g., 'person_1', 'person_2').
     * **`mappa_id_classe.csv`**: A helper file that maps the unique instance IDs to their general object class.

+    *These files are generated only when the "Run YOLO on Marker-Mapped Surface" option is enabled.*
+    * **`surface_analysis_video_{subj_name}.mp4`**: A video showing the **cropped and perspective-corrected surface**.
+It displays the detected object bounding boxes and the user's gaze point overlaid on the flattened surface view.
+This is extremely useful for verifying the analysis visually.
+    * **`surface_analysis_data_{subj_name}.csv`**: A detailed frame-by-frame CSV of the surface analysis.
+It includes the detected objects, their bounding boxes (normalized to the surface dimensions), and whether the user's gaze was within each box for every processed frame.

 4.  **Analysis Plots (`.pdf`)**
     *These plots visualize different aspects of the eye-tracking data for each event segment.*